"And you are the easiest person to fool"

 After all, there must be a fair chance to be wrong, if we'd ever like to claim we were right.

-It's then possible to realize in what way were you wrong, learn from it, and do better next time.
+It's then possible to realize in what way you were wrong, learn from it, and do better next time.